Day 1 Setup Tasks - Zoom Phone at U-M

 1. Go to the U-M Zoom web portal.
 Click Sign in

 2. The Quick Setting box will open.
 If the Quick Setting box did not automatically open, you will need to go to the U-M Zoom portal to enter the information in the Phone settings there.
-The screen will include the same fields, but will display differently.
-If the Quick Setting box does not display, in the left navigation menu of the U-M Zoom web portal, select Phone.
+The screen will include the same fields but will display differently.
+If the Quick Setting box is not displayed, select Phone in the left navigation menu of the U-M Zoom web portal.

 3. Begin your Zoom Phone setup by completing the fields: